 PDF won't open on my phone but works on my computer - why?

-Mobile PDF viewers sometimes don't support all PDF types.
-Try downloading the file and opening it in Adobe Acrobat Reader for mobile, or open it on your computer.
+Mobile PDF viewers sometimes don't support all PDF types, especially dynamic forms or files created in newer format versions.
+Try downloading the file to local storage and opening it in a dedicated mobile PDF app, or email it to yourself and open on your computer.

 PDF I received on WhatsApp won't open - what should I do?

 WhatsApp sometimes truncates large files during download, creating a corrupted file.
-Ask the sender to resend, or upload the file to our PDF repair tool.
+Ask the sender to resend - preferably as a file attachment rather than a chat image.
+If that doesn't work, upload to our PDF repair tool, or ask the sender to email it instead since email doesn't compress PDF attachments.

 PDF from Google Drive won't open - is that normal?

-Google Drive's built-in viewer doesn't support all PDF types.
-Click 'Open with' and choose to download the file first, then open it in a dedicated viewer.
+Google Drive's built-in viewer doesn't support all PDF types, particularly dynamic forms.
+Click 'Open with' and choose to download the file first, then open it in a dedicated viewer on your computer or a dedicated PDF app on mobile.

 I see 'This file is not supported' - what does that mean?

 The viewer doesn't recognize the file as a standard PDF.
-This happens when the file is corrupted, isn't actually a PDF (wrong extension), or is an XFA form that requires full Acrobat.
+This happens when the file is corrupted, isn't actually a PDF (wrong extension), or is an XFA form that requires specialized software.
+The fix is to upload to a repair tool that identifies the specific problem.